novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-76.md

 'Indeed, people can't live with guilt.'

-Although he hadn't committed any crimes, those with secrets tend to get pricked this way.
+Although he hadn't committed any crimes, those with secrets tend to get their conscience pricked this way.

 Maybe because of this, he felt a bit uneasy seeing Oh Min-woo approaching with glaring eyes.